Frédéric Boutet: The Garden of the Pirate (part one)

 “Believe me, monsieur,” interrupted the other in haste, “an honest man almost become a vic… But no, I must not say it.”

-To this the stranger first sketched a gesture of contrariety, but he suppressed it at once.
+To this the stranger at first sketched a gesture of contrariety, but at once he suppressed it.
 “Monsieur, you have reason.
-This prudence is worthy of your character, and I prefer of all things that you render account for yourself of the purity of my motives.
+This prudence is worthy of your character, and I prefer of all things that you render account, for yourself, of the purity of my motives.
 I will come this night at eleven o’clock.”

 That night, at eleven o’clock, both kept vigil in the attic of the pigeoncote, which was nearly empty of hay.
 M. Duvaudois had opened the door himself to his mysterious guest, and guided him through the beautiful garden, fresh and fragrant.
 But the visitor was too preoccupied, and M. Duvaudois too intrigued, to enjoy the charm of a summer night.
 They climbed the ladder of the pigeoncote and opened, not without difficulty, the worm-eaten shutter.

-In the uncertain gleam of a waning moon, the neighboring garden appeared between leaves and branches savage, abandoned, full of wild herbs and shoots pushing up freely.
+In the uncertain gleam of a waning moon, the neighboring garden appeared between leaves and branches, savage, abandoned, full of wild herbs and shoots pushing up freely.
 In the middle was a pool, half-filled, farther off a sundial, and facing them, against an enclosing wall, a well.
-Leaning from the window, they could see at the right, the wall that bordered the street; and at the left, the limits of the garden, the house itself, long and low, all dilapidated under invasive ivy.
+Leaning from the window, they could see at the right the wall that bordered the street; and at the left, the limits of the garden, the house itself, long and low, much dilapidated under invasive ivy.